Documentation

 Contact and support

-Feel free to contact SIG’s support department for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
-Users in Europe can also contact us by phone at +31 20 314 0953.
+Feel free to contact SIG’s support team for any questions or issues you may have after reading this documentation or when using Sigrid.

 On this page